 Initial Application Requirements: Baccalaureate degree from an accredited college or university.
-Undergraduate GPA of 2.75 overall on 4.0 scale or 3.00 on 4.0 scale in the last 60 hours of course work, which may include no more than 12 hours of graduate study.
-GRE or MAT score taken within last 5 years.
-(The GRE or MAT is not required for students who currently hold a Master's Degree.)
-Three letters of recommendation.
-Hold "A" or "M" teaching license.
-Written essay outlining applicant's graduate educational goals and professional objectives.
+Undergraduate GPA of 2.75 overall on 4.0 scale; OR 3.00 on 4.0 scale in the last 60 hours of course work, which may include no more than 12 hours of graduate study; OR a master's degree GPA of 3.0 on a 4.0 scale from an accredited university.
+Official GRE or MAT scores issued from a test taken within last 5 years.
+(The GRE or MAT is not required for students who currently hold a master's degree).
+Three letters of recommendation from professional references.
+Hold "A" or "M" teaching license with a minimum of 3 years teaching experience.
+A written essay outlining applicant's graduate educational goals and professional objectives.
 Completion of personal interview and writing exercise.